WELCOME

 NB Distillery, 112 Main Street, Bathurst

-Get ready to indulge your senses!
-You are invited to an afternoon of Scottish whiskey and chocolate pairing, a collaboration between the Bathurst chapter of the Scottish Cultural Association and the Museum of Founding Cultures.
+Prepare to indulge your senses!
+You're invited to a Scotch whisky and chocolate pairing afternoon, a collaboration between the Bathurst chapter of the Scottish Cultural Association and the Founding Cultures Museum.

-Join us and indulge your palate with expertly paired whisky, chocolate & finger foods!
-There will also be a tartan weaving demonstration, musical entertainment and a tour of the distillery.
+Come and delight your palate with expertly paired whisky, chocolate, and appetizers!
+There will also be a tartan weaving demonstration, musical entertainment, and a distillery tour.

-Places are limited, so make sure to book your ticket early!
+Seats are limited, make sure to book your ticket early!

 For reservations, call 506-546-3281.